Find Schools

 • Doctor of Dental Surgery (DDS)

-In the United States, there were 6,800 jobs for Oral or Maxillofacial Surgeon in 2016.
+In 2016, there was an estimated number of 6,800 jobs in the United States for Oral or Maxillofacial Surgeon.
 New jobs are being produced at a rate of 19.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Oral or Maxillofacial Surgeon by 2026.
-The BLS estimates 300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 300 job openings in this field each year.

 undefined